-STEP 2: Complete ALL Required paper forms outlined below.
-These forms can be printed from the Carver 2013 handbook and from the Intel ISEF 2013 web site.
+STEP 2: Each student will complete the Carver Student Application Form and ALL Required Intel ISEF paper forms outlined below.
+These forms can be printed from the Carver 2014 handbook or the links below.

 In addition to completing the online registration form, ALL student applicants MUST complete hard copies of the documents below that align with their project and MAIL the completed application to the address provided below:

 1. The Grades 4-6 OR The Grades 7-12 Carver Fair Application

 c.
 For team projects, each student must submit a separate application form